 Areas of Expertise

-- Cell biology of soft tissue (muscle, cardiovascular)
+- Cell biology of soft tissue development, regeneration and disease (muscle, cardiovascular)

 - Cell Signaling and Mechanobiology